Skip to content

 Other Genocides

 Beyond the Holocaust, the 20th and 21st centuries have witnessed several other devastating genocides.
 In 1915, the Armenian Genocide saw the mass killing and deportation of Armenians by the Ottoman Empire.
+In the early 1930s, the farmers of the Ukraine were the target of the Holodomor, a hunger genocide enacted by the Soviet Union, resulting in over five million deaths.
 The Cambodian Genocide, carried out by the Khmer Rouge from 1975 to 1979, resulted in the deaths of around two million people through executions, forced labor, and starvation.
-In 1994, the Rwandan Genocide unfolded over just 100 days, during which about 800,000 Tutsi and moderate Hutu were brutally murdered.
-More recently, in the 2000s, the Darfur conflict in Sudan led to mass killings and displacement, and the persecution of the Rohingya in Myanmar and the Uyghars in China have been widely condemned as ethnic cleansing, with many labeling it a genocide.
+During the Bosnian War (1992 – 1995) approximately 100,000 Bosnian Muslims and Croats were killed in the ethnic cleansing campaign carried out by the Bosnian Serb Army.
+In 1994, the Rwandan Genocide unfolded over just one hundred days, during which about 800,000 Tutsi and moderate Hutu were brutally murdered.
+More recently, in the 2000s, the Darfur conflict in Sudan led to mass killings and displacement, and the persecution of the Rohingya in Myanmar as well as the Uyghurs in China have been widely condemned as ethnic cleansing, with many labeling them as genocides.
 These tragedies underscore the ongoing need for global awareness, early intervention, and justice to prevent such atrocities.
-This section will include readings with questions, in-depth units on the abovementioned genocides, and a template for genocide study.

-Teachers will want to introduce the case studies to help students familiarize themselves with the content prior to engaging with the learning activities in their classrooms.
+We encourage teachers to introduce the case studies in this module of the resource platform to support students in becoming familiar with the content prior to engaging with the learning activities in their classrooms.

-Please reference the “Social Emotional Considerations to Support Students” page prior to using these resources.
+Please refer to the “Social-Emotional Considerations to Support Students” page prior to using these resources.

 Armenia